chef/chef-web-docs/chef_master/source/delivery_manage_secrets.rst

 Using Encrypted Data Bags
 =====================================================

-This section describes how to use encrypted data bag items in Chef Automate
+This section describes how to use encrypted data bag items in Chef Automate.

 Create an Encrypted Data Bag
 =====================================================